Discendi-Studiosus/Discendi-Studiosus.github.io/about.md

 permalink: /about/
 ---

 This blog is a written account of my classics-learning journey.
-With regard to classical languages, I am interested in Greek, Latin, Babylonian Aramaic, and Biblical Hebrew.
+With regard to classical languages, I am interested in Greek, Latin, Aramaic, and Biblical Hebrew.
 With regard to classical philosophy, I am interested in stoicism and particularly enjoy reading Seneca.

 ### Goals for Summer 2019: